1170300504/CS224n-Winter-2022/README.md

 If you find any errors, please let me know!

 ### Update History
   Jan.
-27, 2022 - a1 completed. a2 partially completed (up to problem f).
+27, 2022 - a1 completed (Winter 2021 version, deprecated functions fixed). a2 partially completed (up to problem f).

 ### Other Information
 I'm not a Stanford student! :) The correctness of the answers is absolutely NOT guaranteed.